SteelCompendium/data-md-dse/Bestiary/Hag Of The Green And Rot.md

   target: Self
   effects:
   - name: Effect
-    effect: 'The hag alters their body to become any Size-1 creature, such as a house cat.
-If the hag uses this ability while outside of an enemy’s line of effect, the hag is considered hidden.
+    effect: The hag alters their body to become any Size-1 creature, such as a house cat.
+If the hag uses this ability while outside of an enemy's line of effect, the hag is considered hidden.
 The hag can return to their original form as a free maneuver.
+  - name: 5 Malice
-5 Malice: The hag becomes a Size-2 creature instead, such as a bear.
+    effect: 'The hag becomes a Size-2 creature instead, such as a bear.
 While in this form, the distance of their melee abilities increases by 1 and has reach. '
 - name: Turned Upside Down
   type: Triggered Action
   roll: REA RR